List of Ultraman Trigger: New Generation Tiga characters

 This is the character list of 2021 Ultra Series Ultraman Trigger: New Generation Tiga, as well as the 2022 follow-up sequel, Ultraman Decker.
 Both shows inherited the elements from Ultraman Tiga and Ultraman Dyna respectively as part of celebrating the 25th anniversary of TDG multimedia program.
-In addition, the list also contains characters from related media such as Ultra Galaxy Fight: The Destined Crossroad and Ultraman Regulos.
+In addition, the list also contains characters from related media such as Ultra Galaxy Fight: The Destined Crossroad, Ultraman Regulos, and Ultraman Regulos: First Mission.